vladbatushkov/graphville-community/README.md

 Describe the issue and add `bug` label for any unexpected behavior of Graphville website.
 Attach screenshot for better understanding.

 ### Author
-Let me know with issue of `author` label, if you want to help Graphville to create new materials.
+Let me know with issue of `author` label, if you are interested to create new learning materials.